 This section describes the test methods, rating scales and allowable deviations.
 The method controls the sequence presentation.
 The rating scale controls way that people indicate their opinion of the sequences.
 A list of appropriate changes to the method follows.

+8.1 Single and multiple question experiments

+[Editor’s note: describe that it is okay to ask multiple questions simultaneously]

+[Editor’s note: ask Ericson and Orange to help draft text outlining advantages and disadvantages]

+8.2 Assessment Methods

+These methods are appropriate for subjective experiments on 3D video.

-7.1 Absolute Category Rating (ACR) Method
+8.2.1 Absolute Category Rating (ACR) Method

 The Absolute Category Rating (ACR) method is a category judgment where the test sequences are presented one at a time and are rated independently on a category scale.
 ACR is a Single Stimulus Method.
 The subject observes one sequence, then has time to rate that sequence.